CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github it allows for the collaboration in the team it creates a whole from the pieces
+When people want to show off code to each other they can put it on Github, it allows for the collaboration in the team,it creates a whole from the pieces

 ## Question 9